-The wedding of Prince Charles and Lady Diana Spencer was one of the most extravagant in royal history.
+The wedding of then-Prince Charles and Lady Diana Spencer was one of the most extravagant in royal history.
 Deemed the “wedding of the century” by the press, all eyes were on London as the pair exchanged vows and were united in holy matrimony.
 Here’s a look back at the glitz and glamour from the day.

 A whirlwind romance